GeekCmore/cpwn/README.md

 cd cpwn
 ./setup.sh
 ```
 If you are using other OS, please to modify the [setup.sh](./setup.sh) to fit your enviroment.
 Take ease, that's not take you long time.
+Test only in Ubuntu22.04 and Ubuntu24.04, Please send me an issue if you have any questions.
 ## Usage
 ### fetch
 If you first use cpwn, just `fetch` the glibc versions maintain in https://launchpad.net/ubuntu/.
 The download speed depends on your network environment, and I'll expand cpwn to fit other verions and mirrors.